Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Introduction

-In summary, the main contributions of this paper are as follows. \begin{enumerate} \item To our best knowledge, the first unified visual-language model named Popeye is proposed for multi-source ship interpretation and multi-granularity ship detection tasks in a natural language interaction manner.
-In Popeye, the cross-modal image interpretation method enhances the mutual understanding of visual and language content effectively.
-Then, the knowledge adaptation mechanism migrates the visual-language model into the ship domain efficiently.
-Furthermore, Popeye's pixel-level segmentation ability is achieved by integrating it with the frozen SAM without additional training costs. \item A unified labeling paradigm is proposed, converting various ship detection ways into the uniform image-instruction-answer data format, and the multi-source instruction dataset called MMShip is constructed for the first time.
-The MMShip, containing 81k instruction data, encompasses optical and SAR modalities, which is beneficial for the development of the ship generalist models by addressing the challenge posed by the scarcity of ship instruction datasets. \item Extensive experiments demonstrate that Popeye excels in zero-shot ship HBB and OBB detection tasks, exceeding existing specialist, open-vocabulary, and other visual-language models.
+In summary, the contributions of this paper are as follows. \begin{enumerate} \item To the best of our knowledge, a unified visual-language model named Popeye, tailored for ship imagery in the RS domain, is proposed for the first time.
+The proposed Popeye excels in multi-source imagery interpretation and multi-granularity ship detection tasks within the multi-turn dialogue. \item A cross-domain joint training strategy is designed, leveraging both nature domain caption data and RS domain instruction data to perform stage-wise parameter optimization in a lightweight manner.
+In the visual-language alignment stage, the LoRA tuning is adopted to transform the language-only LLM into a VLM efficiently.
+Subsequently, in the ship domain adaption stage, the instruction adaptor is developed to endow Popeye with task-specific instruction-following ability. \item A unified labeling paradigm is proposed to convert various annotation methods into the uniform image-instruction-answer data format.
+Leveraging the designed universal labeling paradigm, a multi-source ship instruction dataset called MMShip is constructed for the first time.
+MMShip contains 81k instruction data, covers HBB/OBB detection ways, and includes optical and SAR visual modalities.
+The construction of MMShip mitigates the challenge of lacking ship instruction datasets and facilitating the development of VLMs in the maritime domain. \item Extensive experiments demonstrate that Popeye excels in zero-shot ship HBB and OBB detection tasks, exceeding existing specialist, open-vocabulary, and other visual-language models.
 Moreover, Popeye shows excellent ship segmentation performance in challenging scenarios.
-Therefore, Popeye contributes a novel visual-language paradigm for diverse multi-source ship RS imagery interpretation tasks. \end{enumerate}
+Therefore, Popeye contributes a novel and generalizable visual-language paradigm for diverse multi-source ship RS imagery interpretation tasks. \end{enumerate}